A topological model for the HOMFLY-PT polynomial: Recovering the HOMFLY-PT polynomial

 \

 {\bf Step 6- Contribution of intersection point associated to the cut circle to the intersection form}

 \

-Overall we see that $\bar{\bar{B}}^i$ contributes to the local system evaluation by $1$ and carries the sign $1$.
+Overall we see that $B^i$ contributes to the local system evaluation by $1$ and carries the sign $1$.

 This shows that the component $C_i$ contributes to the intersection by $1$.
-In particular, the {\bf cut circle} does not contribute to the count of the local system, and it do not add any contribution.
-For all state circles, and we have $| \sigma_H -1|$ of them, we obtain a contribution of $(1-C)$.
+In particular, the {\bf cut circle} does not contribute to the count of the local system, and thus it does not add any contribution to the intersection.
+For all state circles, and we have $| \sigma^K_{H, P}| -1$ of them, we obtain a contribution of $(1-Q)$.
 So, our intersection is indeed:

 which concludes the proof of the Lemma.

 \end{proof}

 Now we are ready to show that the above topological viewpoint, provided by the set of graded intersections of homology classes which are associated to the cut state circles give the HOMFLY-PT polynomial.